 Spiegel is our go-to late afternoon work spot in the East Village, mostly because of how relaxed the staff is.
 Whether you ask to spread out over multiple two-tops, use an outlet behind the bar, or bounce between an outdoor table and bar seats, they won’t have a problem.
 The ideal strategy at this Middle Eastern cafe is to sit at the horseshoe bar and order the large plate of any three sides - but request to get them one at a time whenever you order another draft beer or glass of wine.

-You should go to Little Skips just for the sandwiches (like The Grilled Granny - a grilled cheese with pesto and Granny Smith apples), but this casual cafe in Bushwick is also a great place to hang out just for the $5 beers and $19 carafes of wine.
+You should go to Little Skips just for the sandwiches (like The Grilled Granny - a grilled cheese with pesto and Granny Smith apples), but this casual cafe in Bushwick is also a great place to hang out just for the relatively inexpensive beers and carafes of wine.
 There are almost always seats available at one of the small tables or at the counter by the window.
 Also, most people here are working on their laptops, and unlike a lot of coffee shops, the baristas won’t glare at you if you stay longer than an hour.